.

 It became a national hit for one week in early 1963 and was subsequently released in the US, UK and South Africa.
 They were the first group to achieve Australian chart success with a surfing instrumental, months in advance of any American releases.
 Johnny Devlin took over as the group’s manager and guided them through their most successful period.
 He wrote and produced the group’s next Top 40 hit singles an instrumental called ''Nightrider''.
 The band recorded one vocal track called ''Building Castles In The Air'' that was credited to Digger Revell with The Denvermen.
 Johnny Devlin signed the band to the RCA label where he used them minus Revell, as a backing band on his own live performances and recordings.

 With the onslaught of Beatlemania in 1964 the band with Digger out front changed tact and became a 'beat' band.
 The band continued to record instrumentals as well.
 Their 1965 cover of The Everly Brothers' "Bird Dog" was the group's first vocal recording without Digger.
-Their final recording with Digger was ''I'm Gonna Send You Back To Georgia'' (and their last for RCA) was recorded in 1965.
+Their final recording with Digger was ''I'm Gonna Send You Back To Georgia'' was recorded in 1965.
 Digger left the band for a solo career at the end of 1965.
 He later formed his own band (The Digger Revell Revue) who toured Vietnam and the USA.
 During this time bassist Alan Crowe was replaced by Kenny Kramer.
 The band had a gig at the well-known Yagoona Pub and became the resident band there.
 Les Green left after about 4 months after he was offered a spot in a band called The Sundowners – a NZ show band that featured singer John Rowles.

 Frank Kennington (ex-Missing Links) and Mick Liber joined the band and they continued on when another lineup change occurred when Alex Ihasz decided to leave the band and move to Canberra.
-This final lineup of The Denvermen moved back to HMV and released their last single "I Can Tell/Time Will Bring Everything" and evidently broke up soon around the time that the single came out.
+This final lineup of The Denvermen moved back to HMV and released their last single "I Can Tell / Time Will Bring Everything" and evidently broke up soon around the time that the single came out.
 Kennington and Liber formed the first version of Python Lee Jackson in December 1965.
 Drummer Phil Bower died in 2015.
 Les Green died in 2016.
 Alex Ihasz died in 2023.

 Members

-Digger Revell (vocals), Les Green (guitar), Alex Ihasz (guitar), Alan Crowe (bass),
+Digger Revell (vocals), Les Green (guitar), Alex Ihasz (guitar), Alan Crowe (bass), Phil Bower (drums), Ron Patton (sax), Kenny Kramer (bass), Mick Liber (guitar), Frank Kennington (vocals)

 SINGLES